kurpicz/saca-bench/README.md

 | [sais-lite](sais-lite) | - | Y. Mori | 2010 | MIT |

 Please note that all those files are licensed under their respective license (if available).
-I merely colletcted them to create a benchmark.
+I merely collected them to create a benchmark.

 If you know of any other *publicly* available SACA please send me a [mail](mailto:florian.kurpicz@tu-dortmund.de).